 Right now, it’s wait and see for most consumers.

-American Airlines does point out that travellers who already began their travel before July 22nd, but still had a leg scheduled after the 22nd are not eligible for a refund.
+American Airlines does point out that travelers who already began their travel before July 22nd, but still had a leg scheduled after the 22nd are not eligible for a refund.
 That’s really the only detail in the AA post.

 It would be nice to see every airline offer consumers a refund, although refunds are not something consumers are used to with the airline industry.
 The airlines almost never issue refunds.
 Usually it’s the consumer paying lots of extra money in fees to the airline if they want to change their ticket.
 My message for airlines: renew our faith in air travel and issue refunds.
 Do the right thing.